Ancera Post-Harvest Mobile App

 Advocated for UX in a low-maturity design environment

-3. Translated complex biotech knowledge into accessible flows
+3. Translated complex biotech knowledge into accessible user flows.

 • Figma